a-scie/jump/README.md

 The project is at an early stage with more documentation to be fleshed out.
 Right now it's probably best to inspect the [examples](examples/README.md) first and then dive into the [jump crate]( jump/README.md) for more details.

+# Contribute

+See the [contribution guide](CONTRIBUTING.md) if you're interested in hacking on the scie-jump or improving its documentation.